-Now that we have established the core strategy of a class schedule or agenda as an essential starting point, let’s extend our focus to a companion strategy.
+In a previous blog we established the core strategy of a class schedule or agenda as an essential starting point, let’s extend our focus to a companion strategy.
 A schedule within a schedule has many names.
-For our purposes, we will call this sub strategy “mini-maps”.
+For our purposes, we will call this sub strategy “mini-maps.”

 The first question to ask, of course, is what is there about the work that makes the student feel so overwhelmed?
 Does the page look too busy?
 Is too much handwriting involved?
 Are there too many problems?
 Is it too difficult or too easy?
 In other blogs on our “Education: K-12” section, we discuss ways to adjust the format and/or content of academic tasks to increase student success.